yimpyomp/DSAT-Trimmer/README.md

 # This is a work in progress, compatability has been tested on Linux as well as a personal, unmanaged machine running Windows 10.

 ## DSAT Trimmer: Trim a full DSAT DT/IT PDF to only the pages containing missed responses.
+## Known Issues
+* Incorrect pages are being added to the trimmed report due to the mismatched formatting between the responses.json file and the structure of the test.
+I am working to resolve this issue.
+* Extra pages of template PDF is being included regardless of whether it contains a question answered incorrectly
+* Equations are not rendered in final missed questions page
 ### Obtaining Necessary Brightspace DSAT Files
 * The program requires two components to operate, the responses.json file _and_ a blank DSAT template
 * To download the responses file: